ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers before 9pm, then showers and thunderstorms between 9pm and 3am.
+         <h3>Tonight</h3>A slight chance of rain showers between 8pm and 9pm, then showers and thunderstorms between 9pm and 4am.
 Mostly cloudy.
-Low around 58, with
+Low
-         temperatures rising to around 61 overnight.
+         around 58, with temperatures rising to around 61 overnight.
 South wind 14 to 18 mph, with gusts as high as 30 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">